momentohq/public-dev-docs/docs/develop/api-reference/sorted-set-collections.md

 | Value           | String \| Bytes              | Value for the sorted set element.                            |
 | Score           | Signed double 64-bit float   | Score the element. |

-A SortedSetElement can exist by itself or as part of an array of SortedSetElements
+A SortedSetElement can exist by itself or as part of an array of SortedSetElements.

 ### SortedSetLength
 Get the number of entries in a sorted set item.